The Importance of Unique Content

 The Solution

-To avoid the possibility of loss of ranking authority, you should focus on creating fresh, new and dynamic content.
+To avoid the possibility of loss of ranking authority, you should focus on creating fresh, new, and dynamic content that underscores the importance of unique content for your veterinary practice.
 Keep in mind that blog posts don’t have to be long.
 Anywhere from 250 words up to 800 words is fine.
 In fact, when it comes to blogs, shorter is often better.
 In terms of coming up with content, it may be easier to employ the use of an editorial calendar in which you can compile a list of topics and schedule them for publication.
 Finally, if you find that keeping up with your content is challenging, consider delegating the task to others in your practice.
-This can help lighten the workload and create a variety of different styles which will serve to make your blog more robust.
+This can help lighten the workload and create a variety of different styles, which will serve to make your blog more robust and further enhance the unique voice and value of your veterinary business.

 When it comes to your online presence, how you rank on the search engines is what will mean the difference between stagnation and consistent practice growth.
 By sticking to creating quality, unique content and avoiding the urge to rely on duplicate content, not only will you be better able to engage your current and prospective clients, but you’ll also be able to maximize your efforts and remain competitive in the search engines.